aristsakpinis93/generative-ai-immersion-day/README.md

 Note that during an immersion day / workshop potentially only a subset of these topics might be covered.

 The repository is structured as follows: The slides can be found in the GenerativeAIImmersionDayPresentationDeck.pdf residing on root level of the repository.
 Similarily, the labs can be found in respectively named directories:
 - Lab 1 - Hosting Large Language Models can be found in the lab1 directory.
+    - Option 1: For GPT-J start with the notebook option-1-gpt-j-notebook-full.ipynb.
-Start with the notebook gpt-j-notebook-full.ipynb.
+    - Option 2: For Falcon40b-instruct start with the notebook falcon40b-instruct-notebook-full.ipynb.
 - Lab 2 - Finetuning Large Language Models can be found in the lab2 directory.
 Start with the notebook fine-tuning.ipynb.
 - Lab 3 - Hosting Stable Diffusion can be found in the lab3 directory.
 Start with the notebook JumpStart_Stable_Diffusion_Inference_Only.ipynb.
 - Lab 4 - Building the LLM-powered chatbot "AWSomeChat" with retrieval-augmented generation.
 Start with the notebook rag-app.ipynb.